On Logic Gates with Complex Numbers: Conclusion

 We formulated the theory of computation in terms of holomorphic functions in the Bargmann space.
 This was done first by writing the quantum logic gates as complex differential operators that act on analytic functions.
 Classical logic gates are embedded in the quantum gates and may be recovered immediately considering the inputs to be of classical signature (no superposition states are allowed).
-Moreover, the current formalism enjoys great flexibility since it is connected with the theory of analytic functions.
-Building on the developed formalism, the connection between materials or any physical system in the universe with computation is straightforward.
-We presented a recipe for constructing universal programming language used by the universe alongside with the hierarchy computing scheme.
-Some physical examples are presented in the paper.
-We suggest a deep study of the formalism presented here in neural dynamics models such as Hodgkin–Huxley and FitzHugh–Nagumo models\cite{Koch,neuron}.
-Moreover, building a correspondence between logic gates and the different oscillation states of Belousov–Zhabotinsky reactions can be used for building non-conventional computing devices \cite{Kurmaoto}.
+Moreover, the current formalism enjoys great flexibility since it is connected with the theory of holomorphic functions and can be applied to any dynamical system.
+We presented a recipe for constructing a universal programming language that uses holomorphic functions as logical states and complex differential operators for the transition between different logical states.
+We suggest a deep study of the formalism presented here in neural dynamics models such as Hodgkin–Huxley, FitzHugh–Nagumo, and oscillatory threshold logic based on Josephson junctions and optical oscillators \cite{Koch,neuron,Lynch}.
+Moreover, building a correspondence between logic gates and the different oscillation states of Belousov–Zhabotinsky reactions can be used for building non-conventional computing devices \cite{Kurmaoto, Adamatzky, Adamatzky1}.